VM-SanjaY/Hangman/README.md

 # Hangman
 Created an hangman game using python.

-The game is created usibg simple code, which is easy to understand.
+The game is created using simple coding style, which is easy to understand.